OSGConnect/tutorial-ScalingUp-Python/README.md

 - [x] Changing the value of `Queue` allows the user to scale up the resources.
 - [x] `Arguments` allows you to pass parameters to a job script.
 - [x] `$(Cluster)` and `$(Process)` can be used to name log files uniquely.
-- [x] `connect histogram` gives a nice plot of resource assignments.
+- [x]  Check the HTCondor manual to learn more about the `Queue` command (https://research.cs.wisc.edu/htcondor/manual/latest/2_5Submitting_Job.html).

 ## Getting Help
 For assistance or questions, please email the OSG User Support team  at <mailto:user-support@opensciencegrid.org> or visit the [help desk and community forums](http://support.opensciencegrid.org).